FAQ

 Is FHE too early to be production ready?

 While it is true that FHE requires intensive computation and cannot support use cases that require scale (such as training ML models on top of encrypted data), it is currently fast enough to support crypto use cases.
-This is because not all the operations within a smart contract are confidential, and the waiting period for producing new blocks provides enough time for the computation needed.
+This is because FHE is only used for performing hidden state transitions, which can be optimized through parallelization and hardware acceleration.

 What is your TPS?